 Zeus, an almighty benevolent God loved so dearly by good people, would not have servants named Force and Violence.

 And no, Herakles would not slay an eagle.
 He would gentle it if there were any truth to this garbage story about one of the greatest successes ever, Prometheus'.

 Modern stories about successful people who fell and came back aren’t as dramatic as all that.
 Many involve the loss of monetary fortunes and the regaining of wealth.
 There are plenty of people who lose their fortunes.

 Just because you’ve attained wealth doesn’t mean you’ll keep it.
 In 2011, the number of millionaire households in the U.S. dropped by nearly 2.5% (from 5,263,000 in 2010 to 5,134,000 in 2011), according to The Boston Consulting Group, a global management consulting firm.

-That’s more than 100,000 potential Ridin’ High in April, Shot Down in May stories just in the United States just in 2011.
+That’s more than 100,000 potential Ridin’ High in April, Shot Down in May stories just in the United States just that year.

 Mark Twain later suffered grievous misfortune because of the death of his wife and daughters, one of whom passed in 1909.
 He went into a deep depression.
 His doctors said he died (at age 75 in 1910) of heart disease.
 But people in his community said he died of a broken heart.

 Several years ago Suzanne Lucas had a story on CBSNews.com about rich and famous people who made spectacular comebacks.